 It was commented that most likely the face boundaries could be made even less visible with a more sophisticated scheme, and further study should be done regarding how the padded areas are generated at the encoder side and how the overlap is performed at the decoder side, and that such study should ideally be conducted before the verification testing is performed.

 Decision (SW): Adopt JVET-T0118: Include the implemented blending scheme in the 360Lib software, and consider using it in verification testing.
+If an improved encoder-side padding can be performed, the encoding should also be modified (this is a matter separate from JVET-T0118, which affects only the decoder).